Protik Prakash Banerjee

-Protik Prakash Banerjee (1 June 1969 – 3 July 2020) was an additional Judge of the Calcutta High Court.
+Protik Prakash Banerjee (1 June 1969 – 3 July 2020) was an additional judge of the Calcutta High Court.

 Early life

 Banerjee studied in Calcutta Boys' School and completed his legal education from Hazra Law College in 1994.
-His father Mukul Prakash Banerjee was a senior Counsel of the Calcutta High Court having enrolled at the Bar in 1961.
-Before passing Law he also did a stint as a compere of Western Music at All India Radio, Kolkata since 1986 and served as a regular columnist of The Economic Times on various subjects other than law.
+His father Mukul Prakash Banerjee was a senior Counsel of the Calcutta High Court, having enrolled at the Bar in 1961.
+Before passing Law he also did a stint as a compere of Western Music at All India Radio, Kolkata from 1986 and served as a regular columnist of The Economic Times on various subjects other than law.
 In 8 December 2009 he was nominated by the Governor of West Bengal to the Governing Body of the Surendranath Law College and served till 2011.

 Career

 Banerjee worked as the guest lecturer at the West Bengal National University of Juridical Sciences.
 He joined the High Court of Calcutta as an advocate in 1995 and was selected for the post of Junior Standing Counsel of the Government of West Bengal in 2011.
 He also became the Vice President of Bar association of the High Court, Calcutta.
 On 20 September 2017 he was nominated and took oath as a judge of the Calcutta High Court.